 PSoC's analog subsystem is the second half of its unique configurability.
-All analog performance is based on a highly accurate absolute voltage reference with less than 0.9-percent error over temperature and voltage.
+All analog performance is based on a highly accurate absolute voltage reference with less than 0.1-percent error over temperature and voltage.
 The configurable analog subsystem includes:

 - Analog muxes

 - Comparators

 - Voltage references

+- ADC

-- Analog-to-digital converter (ADC)
+- DACs

-- Digital-to-analog converters (DACs)
+- DFB